“Sex sells,” the saying goes.

 Lead with your heart – in everything you do.

-And you might just inspire others to do the same.
+And you might just inspire other people to do the same.